Being Intentional is How I Manage

-Some folks, like me, are simply okay; others are not.
-Just like with grief after a friend or family member dies, it’s okay to feel all the feels today, tomorrow, and for as long as you need to.
-As the Chief Clinical Officer of Experience Camps for grieving children, navigating grief is something I talk about a lot.
+In a world where control is being compromised, threatened, and lost, some folks feel okay; others decidedly do not.
+Just like with grief after a friend or family member dies, all feelings are valid.
+It’s also alright to feel all the feels today, tomorrow, and for as long as you need to.

-In a world where control is being compromised, threatened, and lost, let’s take a step back and think, “What can I control?”
+I find it helpful to take a step back during chaotic times and think, “What can I control?”
 “What do I need?”
 I control my time, my energy, and my presence.
 Over the past week, I’ve been extremely intentional about who I allow into my space, how I spend my energy, and how I can shine in places where I feel valued and seen.
 It’s about allowing ourselves to feel what we need to feel, learning how to control what we can, leaning into the support of others, advocating for ourselves when we need to, and moving through the tough moments.
 It’s not easy, but we can do this.

 Being intentional is how I manage.
 I understand how hard it can be to do this, but it’s the one thing we have control over.
 I am extremely aware of the world around me, the chaos that a lot of people are feeling, and the suffocation that it can bring.